ibm-cloud-docs/FileStorage/brocade-vrouter-vyatta-set-guide-vmware-environments-endurance-or-performance-storage.md

 To configure the Brocade vRouter (Vyatta):

 1. SSH into the appliance using the root password found on the Device Details screen.
-2. Type Configure to enter the configuration mode and follow the steps in the subsequent sections.
+2. Type `configure` to enter the configuration mode and follow the steps in the subsequent sections.

 ### Set up Interfaces